 Program Standards Do the assessments align with the components of the standard?
-Are the scoring guides, rubrics, and evaluation criteria clear?
-Are proficiency levels well-defined and appropriate for candidates in this program?
-Do the data as reported indicate the extent to which the candidates meet the standard?
-Is the standard met?
-Standard 7 - The teachers of English language arts 6-12 are prepared to interact and Y Y Y Y MET collaborate knowledgeably with students, families, and colleagues, and actively develop as professional educators.
-N N N N NOT MET
+Are the scoring guides, rubrics, and evaluation criteria clear and specific to the standard?
+Are proficiency levels well- defined and appropriate for candidates in this program?
+Do the data as reported indicate the extent to which the candidates meet the standard? ls the standard met? plan, implement, and assess social studies 1 0 learning experiences that engage all learners in critical thinking, creativity, and collaborative problem solving.
+Comments/Questions/Notes for discussion: Standard 6 - The Arts: The teacher candidate understands and uses the central concepts, tools of inquiry, and structures of the arts (music, visual arts, dance, and theatre) to plan, Y Y Y Y MET implement, and assess artistic learning experiences that engage all learners in critical N N N N NOT MET